Your Interview Day

 I am from Mexico and immigrated to Newburgh in upstate NY.
 I grew up the inner city in a low socioeconomic neighborhood.
 I went to a local college, graduated from Cornell Medical School and did my residency at MGH.
 After, 2 years in private practice, I came back as staff.
 I serve as the Director of Diversity, Equity, and Inclusion.
 I also serve as the Director of Anesthesia for Interventional Radiology.
 I enjoy applying perioperative acute pain techniques such as ERAS to IR (ERAP) as well as regional anesthesia.
 Conversely, I have applied fluoroscopy for spinal drain insertion and central line insertion (liver transplants) in the OR.
 Personally, I enjoy football, nutrition, and fitness.

-I’m a CA3 who will be serving as a chief resident in 2021 before pursuing a fellowship in critical care.
+I’m serving as a chief resident in 2021 before pursuing a fellowship in critical care.
 Outside of the hospital, I’m passionate about long-distance running (favorite distance: half marathon), hiking, cooking, and traveling in the pre-COVID era.
 I live in Dorchester with my husband, two Siberian cats who outweigh the majority of small dogs, and innumerable plants.

 I am a current CA2 who is interested in regional or critical care.
 I plan to pursue fellowship and my career in Canada where I am from.